Advertising: Sephora Black Beauty Is Beauty CSP

 1) How does the advert use camerawork to communicate key messages about the brand?

 Firstly the use of the closeup hair products like the hair brushes suggests the influence of what black beauty has had on hair paired with their influence on other cultures.
-The use of the spilt scree showing a close up of a makeup and an old photo of a historic photo evokes the time passed and the changing of beauty standards.
+The use of the spilt screen showing a close up of a makeup and an old photo of a historic photo evokes the time passed and the changing of beauty standards.
 Plus the closeup spilt screen of a blue print and close up of combs reference to Lyda D. Newman and the invention of the hairbrush.
 Additionally, the close up of a white person doing a black culture makeup style( cut crease), suggesting the influence on which is has had on beauty.
 Also close up and a mid shot of drag queens doing their makeup.
-Along with girks fixing their makeup and hair in the bathroom.
+Along with girls fixing their makeup and hair in the bathroom.
 The long shot of the mum doing her daughter's hair emphasies the cozy setting of the living room.
 Along with the medium long shot of the girls in fancy costumes showing the different types of body types making the advert inclusive to anyone.
 Close up of an Asian girl applying makeup on her eye/cheek showing again the infleuence black beauty has had on different cultures.
 Towards the end of the video multiple frames within frames feature different faces from the advert to show the range of styles and looks that have been showcased.
 It borrows its icongraphy from social media and connotes community.
 A diverse range of people are shown using the makeup, connoting that the brand is for everyone.
 They are close up to allow the audience to see transformative effect of the product

 2) How is mise-en-scene used to create meanings about black beauty and culture?

 Firstly in the opening scene, the use of props such as the pictures on the walls of the salon celebrate black beauty and emphasise the significance of hair stying to beauty culture in general, and the distinctive qualities for styling black hair.
 The use of casual costume shows ordinary women with casual dress code, strongly signifying that black beauty is for everyone.
 Use of a white person of with a cosy atmosphere with a homey setting, her applying makeup suggests the comfort makeup has brought to women.
 Additionally the women getting ready in the bathroom and a the drag queens too getting ready, showing confidence makeup has brought and forming friendships through makeup.
 The daughter and the mother scene is set in a cozy and warm environment with homely decor and family photographs connote positive messages about beauty.
-The central positioning of the
+The central positioning of the mother and daughter highlight close family.
+Moreover, a young man and two women in one of their homes preparing their skin in carnival costumes, which elaborates dress code signifes carnival preparations and the range of skin tones and genders are selected to connote diveristy and inclusiveness.
+Then we see a woman in her kitchen making her own skincare preparations, the dress code is flamboyant with bright colours and statement jewellery and signifies fun as well as heritage and tradition in fashion.
+Towards the end, multiple frames within the frame which feature different faces from the advert to show the range of style and looks that have been showcased.

 3) How is editing used to create juxtapositions and meanings in the advert?